 - Proposals will be evaluated by an interdisciplinary panel of UA faculty and professional staff.

-- The three WEES programs (WSP, IE, REN) will assist in promoting training and outreach workshops, but those proposing and convening them will be responsible for all logistics.
+- The three WEES programs (WSP, IE, REN) will assist in promoting workshops if requested, but those proposing and convening them will be responsible for all logistics.

 - Awardees must acknowledge WEES funding at the workshop and in any related materials.

-A maximum of one workshop proposal per department will be accepted for evaluation.
+A maximum of one workshop proposal per department will be accepted for evaluation per year.
 UA faculty, staff, and graduate students may submit proposals.
 In addition, we will consider interdisciplinary workshops proposed jointly by faculty associated with WSP, IE and/or REN from three or more departments.

 - Relevance – Addresses water, environmental, and/or energy challenges relevant to Arizona and has an obvious audience who will benefit.